Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

 ---

 ### Introduction
-*Jupyter Notebook Documentation Excerpts*
+The definition of Jupyter Notebook per the community is "an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."
+It is a unique integrated development environment (IDE) that many data workers use for its key features:

-- A web application: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.
+- Web application: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.

 - Notebook documents: a representation of all content visible in the web application, including inputs and outputs of the computations, explanatory text, mathematics, images, and rich media representations of objects.

 ### Web Application
-*Jupyter Notebook Documentation Excerpts*

 In-browser editing for code, with automatic syntax highlighting, indentation, and tab completion/introspection.

 The ability to execute code from the browser, with the results of computations attached to the code which generated them.